 Everything is different in the times of crises.
 Global pandemic and lockdowns gave a realization to many companies that they have to return to the basics of marketing.
-In this post, we will go through the basic marketing trends that are important in today’s business world.
+In this post, we will go through the digital marketing strategy trends that are important in today’s business world.

 Human Experience – the human dimension